 I was very fortunate to have stumbled across Product Management during my internship at Skyscanner in 2017.
 And now, I can’t think of any other job that I’d want to do.
 However, more often than not, when I tell family and friends about my new role, they have never heard of it.
-So the purpose of this blog post is to provide some insight into this relatively new (and blossoming) area in tech from my perspective as an Associate Product Manager.
+So the purpose of this blog post is to provide some insight into this relatively new (and blossoming) area in tech and answer the question – what is product management?

 When summing up my job, I typically say that I “work with engineers and designers to build products”.
 At a tech company that builds software products, you will of course be working with engineers (duhhh).
 It’s most likely that you will also work with designers, however, this does depend on the project you’re working on.
 For example, more technical projects such as data migration or building APIs will not necessarily have a user interface.